benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 - Each computer player starts with 6 heroes in addition to 1 week's worth of level 1 creatures in the town (80 PEONs).
 - The AI priority of Castle towns is set to Vital.
+- Teal's starting necromancers have Advanced Necromancy.
+Teal seemed to lag behind in several test games so I gave it a boost.
+- Build creature dwellings automatically in AI starting towns.
+In e.g. Beebee and the Three Pigs, the towns have creature dwellings through level 3 at the start.
+Currently, this is only implemented for Teal.

 Under consideration and not yet implemented: